-This study titled “Insulin resistance as the underlying cause for the metabolic syndrome.” confirms the reality that sugar is poison.
+This study titled “Insulin resistance as the underlying cause for the metabolic syndrome.” confirms the reality that it’s poison.
 Metabolic syndrome leads to type 2 diabetes and both can be prevented by reducing the intake of sugars and starches.

 Sugar has many names to purposely confuse the consumer

 However, you name it.
 Lactose (milk) and fructose (fruit) are just as dangerous as table sugar (sucrose).

 They all raise your insulin.
-Food manufacturers try to sneak sugar into everything they can.
+Food manufacturers try to sneak it into everything they can.
 They call it different things to confuse the consumer.
 There are about 56 different names for sugar and 68% of all barcoded food sold in the US has added sweeteners.

 Don’t fall for the labeling on the package that says “natural” or “healthy” or “low fat”.
-However you slice it, sugar is poison.
+However you slice it, it’s poison.
 Here are some examples of other names for sugar: